Maruti Suzuki: Automotive safety

-The chairman, RC Bhargava stated that "If carmakers incorporate such features in even entry-level cars, obviously the price would go up, which would lead consumers to opt for two-wheelers, which would be more unsafe", which attracted criticism.
+In November 2014, RC Bhargava, the chairman of Maruti Suzuki, stated that "If carmakers incorporate such features in even entry-level cars, obviously the price would go up, which would lead consumers to opt for two-wheelers, which would be more unsafe", which attracted criticism.
 The company, in February 2020, decided not to send their cars to Global NCAP for testing, as they only believe in the Safety Standards set by the Government of India.
 Following the crash test results of S-Presso, Alejandro Furas, Secretary General of Global NCAP said, “It is very disappointing that Maruti Suzuki, the manufacturer with the largest share of the Indian market, offers such low safety performance for Indian consumers.
 Domestic manufacturers like Mahindra and Tata have demonstrated high levels of safety and protection for their customers, both achieving five star performance.
 Surely it’s time for Maruti Suzuki to demonstrate this commitment to safety for its customers?”
 Alongside, David Ward, President of the Towards Zero Foundation said, "We have seen important progress on car safety in India, with new legislation introduced by the government and manufacturers like Mahindra and Tata accepting the Global NCAP five star challenge and producing models which go well beyond minimum regulatory requirements.
 There is no place for zero rated cars in the Indian market.
 It remains a great disappointment that an important manufacturer like Maruti Suzuki does not recognize this."

 For FY 2022 and 2023, Global NCAP crash tested the Swift, S-Presso, Ignis, and Wagon-R, each of which received 1-star rating, while the Alto K10 received 2-star rating.
 While these cars came with basic safety features such as ABS and Dual Front Airbags, as mandated by the Government of India, the body structure was rated unstable with inability to withstand further loads.
 Maruti Suzuki has faced ire by auto enthusiasts and media for prioritizing sales over safety by pricing the unsafe cars much lower than competitors, eventually earning the name "Tin Cans" for the unsafe cars.

+By 2023, consumer surveys indicated a shift in car-buying priorities in India, with 92% of respondents reporting that they preferred safer cars over more fuel-efficient ones.
+Responding to this growing emphasis on vehicle safety, Maruti Suzuki implemented a strategic shift in 2024, standardizing six airbags and electronic stability control across much of its lineup.
+This approach culminated in the compact sedan Dzire earning a 5-star rating from both Global NCAP and Bharat NCAP, marking a turning point in the company’s safety performance and setting a new benchmark for mass-market Indian sedans.